Wenche Myhre

-Wenche Synnøve Myhre (born 15 February 1947), known in some countries as Wencke Myhre, is a Norwegian singer who has had a great number of hit songs since the 1960s in the Norwegian, Danish, German and Swedish markets and languages.
+Wenche Synnøve Myhre (born 15 February 1947), known in German as Wencke Myhre, is a Norwegian singer who has had a great number of hit songs since the 1960s in the Norwegian, Danish, German and Swedish markets and languages.
+She represented Germany in the Eurovision Song Contest 1968.

 Early career

 Myhre was born in Kjelsås, Oslo.
-She got her first recording contract with composer and producer Arne Bendiksen at the age of 13, after winning a talent contest staged by Verdens Gang newspaper at the Chat Noir theatre in Oslo in 1960.
+She got her first recording contract with composer and producer Arne Bendiksen at age of 13, after winning a talent contest staged by Verdens Gang newspaper at the Chat Noir theatre in Oslo in 1960.
 In 1963 she became the first performer to have three songs in the Top 10 at the same time.
 She got her first film role the same year.

 Eurovision

-Myhre made her first appearance in the Norwegian heats for the Eurovision Song Contest 1964 with the song "God gammel firkantet vals" which the juries placed second.
-She also participated in 1966, this time with two songs, "Lørdagstripp" which was placed fourth and "Vims" which came fifth.
+Myhre made her first appearance in the Norwegian heats for the Eurovision Song Contest 1964 with the songs "God gammel firkantet vals," which the juries placed second, and "La meg være ung" which placed third but went on to become a big hit.
+She was supposed to participate in the Norwegian selection the following year, but pulled out due to health problems.
+The song "Karussel", which was sung twice by Kirsti Sparboe in her absence, won the selection.
+She also participated in 1966, again with two songs, "Lørdagstripp," which was placed fourth, and "Vims," which came fifth.

-Myhre represented (Germany) in the Eurovision Song Contest 1968 with the song "Ein Hoch der Liebe" where she placed sixth.
+Myhre represented Germany in the Eurovision Song Contest 1968 with the song "Ein Hoch der Liebe" where she placed sixth.
 It would be another fifteen years before she attempted Eurovision again and did so via the German national heat, singing "Wir beide gegen den Wind" with her son.
 In the same year (1983) she was one of Jahn Teigen's chorus girls in the Norwegian final.
-When Teigen won, the potential prospect of singing both for Norway and for Germany became too much and she was replaced by Anita Skorgan in the international final in Munich.
+When Teigen won the Norwegian heats, the potential prospect of singing both for Norway and for Germany became too much and she was replaced by Teigen’s girlfriend Anita Skorgan in the international final in Munich.

-In 1992, she took the third place in the Norwegian selection with "Du skal få din dag i morgen".
+In 1992, she took third place in the Norwegian selection with "Du skal få din dag i morgen".
 She participated in the Norwegian selection again for the Eurovision Song Contest 2009 in Moscow, Russia.
-Wencke performed the song "Alt har en mening nå" in the second semi-final on Saturday 31 January, but she was eliminated from the competition.
+Wencke performed the song "Alt har en mening nå" in the second semi-final on Saturday 31 January, but was eliminated from the competition.